You can determine the default buffer sizes used by the mysqld server using this command:

 System variable and status information also can be obtained using mysqladmin:

 MySQL uses algorithms that are very scalable, so you can usually run with very little memory.
-However, normally you get better performance by giving MySQL more memory.
+However, normally better performance results from giving MySQL more memory.

 When tuning a MySQL server, the two most important variables to